-How to update the OS software on your Mac, Mojave or later
+How do you update your Mac, Mojave, or later OS software?

 For all MacOS upgrades, you should follow steps 1 and 2 below.
-Then, you should follow the instructions for the version of the MacOS you have.
+Then, you should follow the instructions for the macOS version you have.

 So, if you want to update your macOS, you should follow the prompts which would be mentioned in the section below:

-- First of all, you should head to the Apple menu.
-Then, you should click on System Preferences.
-Next, you should tap Software Update to check for available updates.
+- Next, you should tap Software Update to check for available updates.

 If you have macOS Mojave or later, you should follow the steps which would be mentioned in the section below:

-When Software Update says your Mac is up-to-date, the installed version of macOS and all of its apps are also updated.
+When Software Update says your Mac is up-to-date, the installed version of macOS and its apps are also updated.
 That includes Safari, iTunes, Books, Messages, Mail, Calendar, Photos, and FaceTime.

-- If you want to find updates for iMovie, Garageband, Pages, Numbers, Keynote, and other apps that were separate downloads from the App Store, you should, first, open the App Store on your Mac, then you should tap on the Updates tab.
+- If you want to find updates for iMovie, Garageband, Pages, Numbers, Keynote, and other apps that were separate downloads from the App Store, you should open the App Store on your Mac, and then you should tap on the Updates tab.

 If you have an earlier macOS, such as macOS High Sierra, Sierra, El Capitan, or earlier, you should follow the prompts which would be mentioned below to keep it up-to-date: